 Muscles worked: Lats, erectors, serratus, and rhomboids

-Compared to bent-over rows and other row variations, the main benefit of the incline row is the opportunity to really hone in on the contraction of your back muscles.
+Benefits: Compared to bent-over rows and other row variations, the main benefit of the incline row is the opportunity to really hone in on the contraction of your back muscles.
 Thanks to the support of the bench, your core, hamstrings, and glutes are spared of the responsibility of holding your body up.

-1. Setup: Set up an adjustable bench at a 45-degree incline.
+1. Set up an adjustable bench at a 45-degree incline.
 Choose your dumbbells and set them down, one on each side of the bench.

-4. Eccentric (lowering) phase: Lower the dumbbells with control.
+4. Lower the dumbbells with control.

 RELATED: REP Blackwing Adjustable Bench Review